All Episodes

 Oh my goodness.

-Uh he called him a respected scholar.
+He called him a respected scholar.

-Um and also killed, I can't remember, he wouldn't remember the number, lots of people.
+And also killed, I can't remember, he wouldn't remember the number, lots of people.

-Uh I pray one day Allah will bless us to raise an army.
+I pray one day Allah will bless us to raise an army.

 And I'm serious about this.

-We had made intention to raise an army of 10,000 men in New York City, Muslim men to go fight in the way of subhanashu wa tala, he said, which translates roughly to glory be to Allah.
+Muslim men to go fight in the way of Sub Hannah Tala, he said, which translates roughly to glory be to Allah.

-And he has been determined uh to pose a direct national security threat to New York City and the United States.
+And he has been determined to pose a direct national security threat to New York City and the United States.

-Um think about that.
+Now think about that.

 If his faith requires him to go see terrorists, what kind of faith is it?

-That's the way he interprets his faith.
+Is that the way he interprets his faith?

 Isn't he on the bad side?